Five Wildlife-Centric Myths in the U.S.

 The myth: A distant cousin of the Loch Ness Monster in Scotland, Champ (sometimes called Champy) is a lake-dwelling sea monster who calls Lake Champlain home.
 Champ has been swimming around the New York-Vermont border for hundreds of years, with the earliest sightings dating back to two Native American tribes who dwelled in the area.
 Champ, like the Loch Ness Monster, is reportedly a 25 to 35 foot long sea serpent with razor sharp teeth (are there any other kind in the sea monster community?).
 Champ is well-loved by the community, with resolutions passing on both sides of the lake to protect his sweet monster self.

-The probable reality: Historians believe the original sighting of Champ was actually just a garfish, a class related to lake sturgeons like the endangered pallid sturgeon.
-If you would like to support efforts to keep America’s waters clean for Champ and other water-dwelling animals, check out NWF’s work for water resources and wetlands!
+The probable reality: Historians believe the original sighting of Champ was actually an alligator gar, a large fish related to lake sturgeons like the endangered pallid sturgeon.
+If you would like to support efforts to keep America’s waters clean for Champ and other water-dwelling animals, check out National Wildlife Federation’s work for water resources and wetlands!

 The myth: As the name suggests, the jackalope is a cross between a jackrabbit and an antelope, resulting in a small cute bunny with horns.
 Contrary to their adorable outside, jackalopes are reportedly very aggressive, leading to the nickname of the “warrior rabbit”.
 When provoked, jackalopes can imitate human sounds and even speech, though their angry impulses can apparently be assuaged by the judicious application of whiskey.
 Jackalopes were first reported in Wyoming between 1829 and 1939 when a pair of brothers spotted a dead rabbit next to a pair of horns.
 Sightings still occur throughout the American West.
 Jackalopes are now the official mythological creature of Wyoming, and each year many festivals occur centering on the bunny with horns.
 They even had a starring role in a Pixar animated short!